-Many people who have chronic kidney disease don't know it, because the early signs can be very subtle.
-It can take many years to go from chronic kidney disease (CKD) to kidney failure.
+Many people who have chronic kidney disease don’t know it, because the early signs can be very subtle.
+It can take many years for chronic kidney disease (CKD) to progress to noticeable renal failure.
+Understanding the early symptoms of kidney problems can help you catch the signs early and prevent lasting damage.

 What Causes Kidney Disease?

-Diabetes and high blood pressure are the leading causes of kidney disease.
+Diabetes and high blood pressure are the two leading causes of kidney disease.
 These conditions cause about 70 percent of kidney failure cases.
-A person is also at risk if they have heart disease or close relative who has kidney disease.
-Early stages have no signs or symptoms.
-The only way to know if your elderly parent is experiencing kidney problems is to get checked.
+A person who has heart disease or a family history of kidney disease is also at an increased risk.

 1. Changes in Urination